 Honorable Charles Shaw, federal judge

 Bobby C. Wilks, the first African-American Coast Guard aviator and the first African-American to reach the rank of Coast Guard Captain

-Tammie Holland, radio personality, Clear Channel Radio
+Tammie Holland, St. Louis radio personality, iHeart Radio